-Another holy temple in Varanasi is Durga Temple, that is located in the Durga Kund (pond).
-The shikhara styled temple has a statue of Goddess Durga that many believe appeared in the temple on its own.
+Another holy temple in Varanasi is Durga Temple, which is located in the Durga Kund (pond).
+The shikhara styled temple has a statue of Goddess Durga that many beliefs appeared in the temple on its own.

-Varanasi is a vegetarians' delight as its cuisine mostly consists vegetarian offerings.
+Varanasi is a vegetarians' delight as its cuisine mostly consists of vegetarian offerings.
 The food in Varanasi is famous for its distinct flavors and cuisines.
 Start your day with a plate of Kachori Sabzi.
-The deep fried Kachoris are stuffed with a spicy mix of either lentils of potatoes and served with a flavorful curry.
+The deep-fried Kachoris are stuffed with a spicy mix of either lentil of potatoes and served with a flavorful curry.

 Another breakfast favorite is Safed Makhan Toast, which is locally made bread toasted over coal served and with butter.
 Chai or tea in Varanasi is very aromatic and served in Matka (earthen pots).

-Every corner you turn, you are sure to find street vendors or stalls that sell appetizing snacks like Channa Dahi Bada (spicy fried chickpeas served with yogurt) , Laiya Channa (boiled chickpeas mixed with masala, peanut, onions, tomatoes. etc), Chooda Matar (flattened rice or poha served with peas that is stir fried with spices),etc.
+Every corner you turn, you are sure to find street vendors or stalls that sell appetizing snacks like Channa Dahi Bada (spicy fried chickpeas served with yogurt), Laiya Channa (boiled chickpeas mixed with masala, peanut, onions, tomatoes. etc), Chooda Matar (flattened rice or poha served with peas that are stir-fried with spices), etc.

 There are a variety of shops that sell Banarasi silk sarees.
 These hand-woven silk garments are an essential saree that every woman must have in their wardrobe.
 The silk sarees and silver and golden brocades are hand-woven masterpieces that can be worn!

-Varanasi also has exquisite jewelries, with sacred symbols and intricate metal works.
+Varanasi also has exquisite jewelry, with sacred symbols and intricate metal works.
 These gems and trinkets will be unique pieces to be added to your accessories.
-The exquisiteness of handicrafts found at Varanasi also include stone carved toys and musical instruments like the sitar and tabla.
+The exquisiteness of handicrafts found at Varanasi also includes stone-carved toys and musical instruments like the sitar and tabla.

 10 km north east of Varanasi is Sarnath.
 It is an important pilgrimage center for Buddhists as it was in Sarnath where Lord Buddha preached his first sermon in the Deer Park, that set in motion the "Wheel of Dharma."
 The Dhamekh Stupa at Sarnath marks the spot of his first sermon.
 The stupa stands tall at over 30 meters and has a diameter of over 28 meters.
 The lower portion of the stupa is engraved with beautifully carved stones and the upper portion has geometrical patterns.
 The stupa is believed to have been constructed by Asoka.

 About 120 km away from Varanasi is Allahabad.
 It is now officially known as Prayagraj since October 2018.
-It is situated on the confluences of three rivets, Ganges, Yamuna and Saraswati.
-One of world's biggest religious festival that is attended by millions of people, the Kumbh Mela is held at Prayagraj.
+It is situated on the confluence of three rivets, Ganges, Yamuna, and Saraswati.
+One of the world's biggest religious festival that is attended by millions of people, the Kumbh Mela is held at Prayagraj.
 Owing to the influence of Mughals and the British era, you will find a fusion of culture and architecture here.
-Places like All Saint's Cathedral, Akbar Fort, Anand Bhawan, Bade Hanuman ji Temple, Mankameshwar Temple are some of the best places to visit at Prayagraj.
+Places like All Saint's Cathedral, Akbar Fort, Anand Bhawan, Bade Hanuman Ji Temple, Mankameshwar Temple are some of the best places to visit at Prayagraj.

 Located 190 km from Varanasi is Ayodhya.
 It is located on the banks of River Saryu and is the birthplace of Lord Ram.
 Ayodhya is an important spiritual center for different religions, especially for Hindus and Jains.
 As there are people of different faiths living together harmoniously, there is a spiritual aura you will experience here that is rare and unique.
 Some of the major attractions to visit at Ayodhya are the Chhoti Devkali Temple, Handuman Garhi, Kanak Bhawan, Tulsi Smarak Bhawan, etc.